12 Top-Rated Tourist Attractions in Sweden

 2 Vasa Museum

 The Vasa Museum in Stockholm is Sweden's most popular museum and now attracts around a million visitors annually.
 More than 20 million people have visited since the museum opened in 1990, and it's not hard to see why.
 In 1628 the pride of the Swedish Imperial fleet, the Vasa battle ship, sank on its maiden voyage.
 The ship lay below the icy waters for more than three centuries until, in 1961, an incredibly ambitious salvage operation took place.
-Now visitors from across the world come to marvel at this glorious time capsule.
+Now visitors from across the world come to see this fascinating time capsule.
 The museum caters to tourists of all nationalities.
 A visit to the Vasa, which houses ten separate exhibitions, is a day out in itself.

 Hours: Open Daily 10am-5pm (Wednesday 10am-8pm), September-May; 8.30am-6pm June-August